jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 happy with it and with its performance.

-Stefan also talked about the need for parameters, and how `parameter * variable` support would be useful, but that it complicates.
+Stefan also talked about the need for parameters, and how `parameter * variable` support would be useful, but that it complicates matters.
 We had [multiple](https://discourse.julialang.org/t/jump-multiplicative-parameters-for-lp/94192) [discussions](https://discourse.julialang.org/t/moi-re-evaluate-custom-bridge-direct-model-bridging/94219) on the community forum, and Stefan opened a [PR with over 50 comments](https://github.com/jump-dev/MathOptInterface.jl/pull/2092)